 The efforts and challenges faced by the Claims Conference and its partner agencies, such as in Chicago, in addressing the unmet need of vulnerable Holocaust survivors.

-This will be a fast-paced series of presentations by nonprofit and community leaders sharing examples of evidence-based, replicable programs.
+This was a fast-paced series of presentations by nonprofit and community leaders sharing examples of evidence-based, replicable programs.

 - A Vision for Change: